EDF Renewables: France

 In September 2019, the company inaugurated a solar power plant on the site of the former Aramon thermal power plant.
 A month later, the company commissioned a wind farm with a capacity of 22 MW in the Marne region.

-In October 2022 in France, the price of electricity is subject to a tariff shield for the year 2022.The price of energy is at the center of concerns, especially as winter approaches.The tariff shield(new window) on energy provided for in the 2022 finance law and extended until the end of 2022 by the amending finance law, limits the increase in the regulated price of electricity to 4%.
+In October 2022 in France, the price of electricity is subject to a tariff shield for the year 2022.The price of energy is at the center of concerns, especially as winter approaches.
+The tariff shield(new window) on energy provided for in the 2022 finance law and extended until the end of 2022 by the amending finance law, limits the increase in the regulated price of electricity to 4%.
 The law also provides for the freezing of the regulated gas tariff(new window) which must not exceed the October 2021 tariff.

 To reach this 4% ceiling, the government has notably planned to lower the contribution to the public electricity service (CSPE), formerly the internal electricity tax (TICFE).
 This measure, provided for in article 29 of the finance law for 2022(new window), entered into force on February 1, 2022.

 What is the impact of CO_{2} quotas on the price of electricity?

 The price of electricity is linked in particular to the quantity of carbon produced by the power stations.
 In Europe, energy producers must buy CO_{2} emission rights in order to have the right to issue them on the emission quota trading market.
 The more the production of electricity emits CO_{2}, the more the power station must buy allowances.
 Some French power stations, which produce electricity "in backup" to meet occasional needs (in winter for example), run on coal or gas.

 When the price of the CO_{2} emission quota increases (80 euros per tonne in December 2021, i.e. multiplied by 2.4 since January 2021), so does that of electricity.
 After the Russian invasion in Ukraine, the price per ton of CO_{2} collapsed.

+In March 2023, EDF Renewables subsidiary Eoliennes en Mer Marche Normandie and Maple Power of Canada were contracted to build and operate a 1 GW wind farm 32 km off the coast of Normandy.